bendcarmen/query-builder/README.md

 ![usage](./assets/screenshot2.png)

-**As the user continues to add terms, terms will be automatically joined with an 'OR' operator**
+**As the user continues to add terms, they will be automatically joined with an 'OR' operator**

 ![usage](./assets/screenshot3.png)